 While these are the main measurements in a standard lipid panel, some versions of the test may include other measurements.

-Healthcare providers use lipid panels to help assess someone’s cardiovascular health by analyzing cholesterol in their blood and to help diagnose other health conditions.
+Healthcare providers use lipid panels to help assess your cardiovascular health by analyzing cholesterol in your blood.
+This helps them diagnose conditions that affect your heart and blood vessels.

 Reasons a provider may order a lipid panel include:

-If you have one or more risk factors for cardiovascular disease, your provider may suggest frequent screening through the use of a lipid panel to try to catch elevated cholesterol levels before you have symptoms.
+If you have one or more risk factors for cardiovascular disease, your provider may suggest frequent screening with a lipid panel to try to catch elevated cholesterol levels.
 Risk factors for cardiovascular disease include:

-Children can also have high cholesterol, so your child may need a lipid panel blood test.
-Cholesterol levels in children are linked to three factors: heredity, diet and obesity.
+Children may need a lipid panel blood test, too.
+Cholesterol levels in children are linked to three factors: heredity, obesity and the types of foods children eat.
 In most cases, kids with high cholesterol have a parent who also has elevated cholesterol.

 Advertisement

-In any case, it’s important to ask your healthcare provider in advance about whether you need to fast before the test.
+It’s important to ask your healthcare provider in advance about whether you need to fast before the test.
 Always follow the instructions that your provider gives you.
-If your provider has instructed you to fast and you accidentally break the fast (eat), please let your provider know because the test is not as useful without fasting.
+If your provider has instructed you to fast and you accidentally eat something, please let them know because the test isn’t as useful without fasting.

 After a healthcare provider has collected your blood sample, they’ll send it to a laboratory for testing.
 Once the test results are back, your healthcare provider will share the results with you.